2 Days in Paris: The Perfect Itinerary

 Day 2

-The second day of this two-day Paris itinerary starts at the historic Île de la Cité, one of the earliest settlements in Paris, located in the heart of the city on the River Seine.
-Today, you can explore its charming streets, relax in the parks, and visit several famous historic sites.
+The second day of this two-day Paris itinerary begins at the Musée d’Orsay, another iconic art museum.
+You’ll also visit the historic Île de la Cité, one of the earliest settlements in Paris, located in the heart of the city on the River Seine, where you can admire the iconic Notre-Dame Cathedral.

 12.00pm – Île Saint-Louis and Lunch